Child Support Modifications

 Child support is an obligation that a parent has to his or her child, even though the payment is made to the other parent.

-In order to obtain a fair child support outcome, we must make sure the correct numbers are used in the child support formula.
-Each parent's income needs to be accurately documented, which can be difficult if a parent is self-employed or is hiding income.
+In order to obtain a fair child support outcome, we must make sure the correct figures are used in the child support formula.
+Each parent's income and certain tax-deductible expenses need to be accurately documented, which can be difficult if a parent is self-employed or is hiding income.

-Our lawyers work with forensic accountants and other experts, when necessary, to ensure that our clients have an opportunity to pursue appropriate child support determinations.
+Our Roseville child support modification lawyers work with forensic accountants and other experts.
+We can even subpoena financial documents when necessary, to ensure that our clients have an opportunity to pursue appropriate child support determinations.

 We also assist clients with child support enforcement.
-When a parent does not pay child support, our options include wage garnishment, bank levies, liens on tax refunds and use of the Department of Child Support Services.
+When a parent does not pay child support, our options include wage garnishment, bank levies, liens on tax refunds, and use of the California Department of Child Support Services.

 Pursuing Modification of Support Orders

-Once a child support order is entered, it can only be modified when there has been a substantial change in the underlying factors that go into the calculation.
+Once a child support order is entered, it can only be modified when there has been a change in the underlying circumstances that went into the original support calculation.
 For example, if you lost your job or you have been exercising more parenting time, you may be entitled to a child support modification.

-Child support modifications should always be approved by the court.
-Frequently parents will make side agreements regarding child support while they are communicating well.
-When they have a dispute, they find out that their agreement may not be enforceable.
+Child support modifications must be approved by the court.
+Frequently, parents will make oral agreements regarding child support while they are communicating well.
+When they have a dispute, they find out that their agreement may not be enforceable because it was not reduced to a court order.

-Do not hesitate to contact our Roseville law office to speak to an experienced lawyer about your legal options regarding child support, enforcement or support modifications.
+Do not hesitate to contact our Roseville modification lawyers to speak with us about your legal options regarding child support, enforcement, or support modifications.
+Call us at (916) 675-3866 today.